murex/EventStormingJournal/the-1-hour-event-storming-book/README.md

 2. `choco install podman-desktop` https://community.chocolatey.org/packages/podman-desktop
 3. `podman machine init` https://github.com/containers/podman/blob/main/docs/tutorials/podman-for-windows.md
 3. `podman machine start`
-4. ... run podman commands...
+4. `./_build_with_podman.sh`
 5. `podman machine stop`

 Refs:
 - https://podman.io/docs/installation
 - https://github.com/containers/podman/blob/main/docs/tutorials/podman-for-windows.md

+##### ⚠️ PDF through Docker

+PDF generation through docker does not currently work.
+Here is why (as of 28/8/24):

+- xelatex is not installed
+- running `apk add texlive-xetex` from the Dockerfile fails because packages have untrusted signatures (the signature changed on the server at some point)
+- It seems the only way is to upgrade the alpine version (https://stackoverflow.com/questions/73374745/error-http-dl-4-alpinelinux-org-alpine-edge-testing-untrusted-signature).
+Yet, the `conoria/alpine-r-bookdown` image we use has not been updated in 4 years
+- We would need to:
+    - either wait for the image to be updated
+    - inline the alpine-r-bookdown Dockerfile to be able to use a more up to date base image.

+I just gave up at that point... maybe later

 #### From your machine:

 1. First make sure you are able to generate the book from RStudio
-2. Add the R bin install dir to your PATH environment variable (Something like `C:\Program Files\R\R-4.2.2\bin` on Windows)
+2. Make sure the R bin install dir is in your PATH environment variable (Something like `C:\Program Files\R\<version>\bin` on Windows)
 3. Install pandoc: `choco install pandoc` on Windows from powershell
 2. It should work from a new command line, just run `./_build.sh`